7 Stages of Trauma Bonding in a Relationship and How to Deal

 Once you leave the relationship, it’s important to go no contact.
 Remember, part of the trauma bonding relationship is an addiction to the cycle.

 Many people benefit from seeking therapy to help them overcome the side effects of trauma bonding.
-In therapy sessions, you have a safe space to process your emotions and learn healthy coping skills.
+You have a safe space in therapy sessions to process your emotions and learn healthy coping skills.

 Therapy is also ideal for exploring underlying issues, such as unresolved childhood wounds that have led you to accept abusive behavior within your relationships.

-How long does it take to break the trauma bond?
+How long does it take to break a trauma bond?

 In a nutshell